 - 1. On the day restraint is utilized, the campus administrator or designee must be notified verbally or in writing regarding the use of restraint. - Written documentation of regarding the use of restraint must be placed in the student's special education eligibility folder in a timely manner so the information is available to the ARD committee when it considers the impact of the student's behavior on the student's learning and or the creation or revision of a BIP. - a.
-All restraints should be documented in writing within the SuccessEd system.
-(See the SuccessEd administrative procedures in Section 5 for more information on how to document restraints).
-Written notification of the use of restraint must be placed in the mail or otherwise provided to the parent within one school day of the use of restraint. - 3.
+All restraints should be documented in writing within the EmpoWEr-system.
+Written notification of the use of restraint must be placed in the mail or otherwise provided to the parent within one school day of the use of restraint. - b.
+If a staff member is involved in a Restraint but is not trained in EmpoWer (such as a paraprofessional or special education teacher who has not been trained in the system, the staff member should notify the CCC/AF to ask for assistance in completing the Restraint form in the EmpoWer system.
+Paraprofessionals cannot complete these in the system and the CCC/AF or other Special Education Teacher should assist. - 3.
 On the day restraint is utilized, a good faith effort must be made to verbally notify the parent(s) regarding the use of restraint. - a.
 Student must be immediately referred to school nurse following restraint. - 4.
-Written notification to the parent(s) and documentation in SuccessEd must include the following: - a.
+Written notification to the parent(s) and documentation in EmpoWEr must include the following: - a.
 Name of the student - b.
 Name of the staff member(s) [district employee, volunteer, or contract employee) administering the restraint - c.
 Date of the restraint and the time the restraint began and ended - d.
 Location of the restraint - e.
 Nature of the restraint - f.
 A description of the activity in which the student was engaged immediately preceding the use of restraint - g.
 The behavior that prompted the restraint - h.
 The efforts made to de-escalate the situation and alternatives to restraint that were attempted - i.
 If the student has a BIP, whether the plan may need to be revised as a result of the behavior that led to the restraint - j.
 If the student does not have a BIP, information on the procedure for the student's parent to request an ARD to discuss the consideration of conducting a FBA and developing a BIP for the student, and Information documenting parent contact and notification.